rollins-cms/cms330-spr20/sprint1/sprint1.md

 # Roadmap:
 * Teams:
-* Sprint Duration: Jan.
-22 - Feb.
-5
+* Sprint Duration: Thurs Jan.
+23 - Thurs Feb.
+6
 * Quiz date/time: Feb.
-5 at the beginning of class
+6 at the beginning of class
 * Requirements due:
    * problem set: Feb.
-3 at end of class (12:15pm)
+4 at end of class (12:15pm)
-   * shell project: Feb 5th at 11:59pm
+   * shell project: Feb 6th at 11:59pm

 # Rationale:
 Sprint 1 will teach you the basics of several fundamental concepts in operating systems.
 We have to be able to talk about how applications get running time on the hardware.
 The concept of processes and context switching gets us started, but then we have to talk about how the operating system can schedule multiple applications' processes.
 How do we prevent a process from hogging running time on the CPU?
 How can we ensure that each process will eventually finish?
 How can we fairly distribute fininte resources (and how do we even define "fair")?
 These are important questions that we explore when we talk about several different scheduling algorithms.
 We also need to introduce the concept of privileged code which does special things and we don't want applications to be able to mess with whenever they feel like it.
 As an overview, I recommend you read OSTEP Ch.
 3 Dialogue which sets the stage for these concepts.